License the Uncharted Playbook

 - Learned a repeatable methodology for how to do customer discovery

-- Built 2-3 prototypes of a key element of their venture
+- Built one to two prototypes of a key element of their venture

 - Tested prototypes with real customers

-- Learned how to build and maintain mentor relationships
+- Learned a methodology for how to build and maintain mentor relationships

 - Conducted a break-even analysis of their business and identified the key cost and financial assumptions of their business